kyma-project/telemetry-manager/docs/user/02-logs.md

 Cause: It can happen due to a variety of reasons.
 For example, a possible reason may be that the backend is limiting the ingestion rate.

 Remedy:
 - Check the `telemetry-fluent-bit` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
-If backend is refusing logs limiting the rate, try the options desribed in [Agent Buffer Filling Up](#agent-buffer-filling-up)
+If backend is limiting the rate by refusing logs, try the options desribed in [Agent Buffer Filling Up](#agent-buffer-filling-up)

 ### Agent Buffer Filling Up